 Okay, so what?
 Perhaps you're thinking your firm already does a good job delivering the projects your clients need.
 What's the added benefit of delving deeper into the purpose of the project when the client's not asking you to?
 Here are a few reasons why I think it's important:

+A deeper understanding of the why leads to better solutions.
 Technical professionals tend to be more task-oriented than goal-oriented.
 Clients are seeking results.
 Analyzing the why helps you better design the project to fulfill the client's long-term vision—the outcomes that are critical to the project's ultimate success.
 It helps push your team beyond the tendency to define the project primarily by its scope, schedule, and budget.

+Knowing the why is critical to delivering business value.
 The true value of a project is realized not when it is designed or constructed, or the investigation or study is completed, but when it begins delivering a return on investment.
 If you want to enhance the value of your services in the eyes of clients, do a better job connecting what you do with the results they need.
 That involves not only understanding the why, but being able to talk about your work in terms of the business value it produces.

+When the client defines the scope without explaining the why, you've effectively become a commodity.
 In the 40+ years I've worked in this business, I've watched our role as advisors and problem solvers gradually diminish.
 Increasingly clients are defining their own solutions and having us implement them, often at the lowest price.
 How did this happen?
 Well, clients are arguably more sophisticated and knowledgeable about what we do.
 But we've facilitated this trend by neglecting the business drivers behind our projects and focusing more on expertise than strategy.

 Sinek says that most companies start with defining what they do, then how they do it.
 Many never really get to the why.
 The best companies, by contrast, start with the why, which better informs the how and what.
 They are why-driven companies.

 I believe there's great potential among technical consulting and design firms to differentiate themselves by moving from being what-driven (the norm) to becoming why-driven.
 From being task-oriented to becoming more results-oriented.
 Sound too simple an idea?
 Well, take a closer look at your firm.
-Ask your colleagues how you're doing in this regard.
+Ask your colleagues how you're really doing in this regard.
 The secret to success just might be in plain view.